zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 | 5 | Air tunnel |
 | 6 | Dog carrier |

-**Ask everyone**: How do you approach the lair?
+**For everyone**: How do you approach the lair?
 How does it lead to the trap?

 ---
 # Home 3
-**For you**: Back at home, Linneaus and Fern's older sibling, Cam, has walked in on their shenanigans.
+Back at home, Linneaus and Fern's older sibling, Cam, has discovered their shenanigans.
 They rush off to tattle.
 What is their parent doing?
 What does Cam say and why do they blow off Cam?

 ---
 # Mission 4
-_What is Dr. Goofenheim's evil plot?
-Choose or create a motive, and craft a short silly memory related to their motive.
-Then choose or make up a cartoon science invention to help them achieve it in a petty / hilariously inefficient manner._
+Dr. Goofenheim arrives to monologue.
+What did they invent today?
+What are they trying to achieve?

 | d6 | Invention | Motive |
 | --- | --- | --- |